 Selecting an account type is the next step.

-If you're not sure which type of account is for you, you can read our section on types of WeChat Official Accounts.
+If you're not sure which type of account is for you, you can read our section on types of WeChat Business Accounts.

 Create a user account.
 All you need to do here is provide an email that you'll be using to log in and manage you're WeChat Official Account in the future.
 WeChat will send you a verification code and you're on to the next step.